kirandoshi/tag_pose_estimation/README.md

 Author: Valentin Hartmann, Kiran Doshi.
 Computational Robotics Lab, ETH Zurich, 2026.

 ## ToDos and Open Questions Repo
-- Keep support for aruco and apriltag or only apriltag?
-- How to make compatible with different robots?
-Add a robot wrapper class?
-- Add in readme how to generate the python_apriltag bindings from the C code
-- Merge apriltag and aruco tag files which do the same, e.g. pose_estimator
-- Clean up old files, clean out commented code and unused code in all files
-- Update all docstrings and comments
 - Add type hints to all functions
 - Add unit tests
-- Separate scripts which run code from library code, put scripts in a 'scripts' folder outside of the main package folder

 ## Installation
 To use the pose estimation code, first clone the repository